This section provides an overview and guidance for installing PySDL2 on various target platforms.

 You can download the official releases of PySDL2 from https://github.com/marcusva/py-sdl2/releases.
 Download the most recent release, unpack it and make sure that you installed the relevant prerequisites before continuing with the installation.

-PySDL2 relies on some 3rd party packages to be fully usable and to provide you full access to all of its features.
+PySDL2 relies on some additional libraries to be fully usable and to provide you full access to all of its features.

 You must have at least one of the following Python versions installed: